aptech/docs/docs/coming-to-gauss/intro-gauss-for-stata-users.rst

   * Keep non-missing values
   list if value_x != .

-In GAUSS missing values can be created with a statement or using the  :func:`../error` function:
+In GAUSS missing values can be created with a statement or using the  :func:`error` function:

 ::